 - Try to remove any weapons, medications, or other potentially harmful objects.

-Covert incest, or emotional incest, occurs when a parent or caregiver relies on a child for the support that an adult partner would usually provide.
-They may also treat the child like a romantic partner.
+Emotional incest, or covert incest, happens when a parent or caregiver relies on a child for emotional needs that an adult relationship would usually provide.
+They may behave like the child is a love-life partner.

-Covert incest is different from physical incest because it does not involve sexual abuse.
-But it, too, causes harm.
-According to some psychologists, covert incest and physical incest have similar effects and prevent children from learning how to form healthy boundaries.
+Emotional incest is not the same as physical incest because it does not include sexual abuse.
+However, according to some psychologists, emotional incest and physical incest have similar effects and prevent children from learning how to form healthy relationship boundaries.

-A therapist with knowledge of covert incest or enmeshment may be able to help someone understand their caregiver’s behavior, its effects, and how to begin to move forward.
+A therapist with knowledge of emotional incest or enmeshment may be able to help someone understand the caregiver’s behavior, its effects, and how to begin to move forward.